learn-co-students/intro-to-functions.js-v-000/README.md

 # => "Good morning you!"
 ```

-In JavaScript, you can make functions behave has though they have default
+In JavaScript, you can make functions behave as though they have default
 arguments.
 Here again is the simple greeting function:

 ```javascript